 This section explains how to enable Single Sign On (SSO) on the Scheduler administration tool, using Kerberos authentication.
 With SSO, the users will not have to enter their credentials.
 They will be validated automatically.

-To enable SSL, you have to Kerberos in both the Scheduler administration tool and the Scheduler server.
+To enable single sign-on (SSO), you have to enable Kerberos in both the Scheduler administration tool and the Scheduler server.
 This section covers the steps for the Scheduler administration tool.

 To enable Kerberos authentication in the Scheduler administration tool, follow these steps: